 GPs are usually the first port of call for most people.
 In collaboration with you, your GP will develop a plan to keep you in good health, or get your health back on track.
 Sometimes, this means involving other healthcare professionals along the way - where that's the case, your GP will discuss this with you.

-At the moment, we have four senior general practitioners working with us.
-Between them, they have more than a hundred years experience in the profession and an excellent track record.
+We have an experienced team of general practitioner working with us.
+They have more than a hundred years experience in the profession and an excellent track record.
 All of our GPs have one or several specific interests, such as children's health, women's health, sexual health, men's health, treatment of phobias, aged care, and mental health.

 All our GPs enjoy learning and teaching, and invest significant time in continuously building their own knowledge and skills.